-Keep in mind that there is no perfect model; it’s all about what you prefer based on your available skills and your brand’s vision.
+Remember that there is no perfect model; it's all about what you prefer based on your skills.

 Pros of dropshipping (or cons of print on demand)

-- The ability to resell product returns.
-As long as the product is in good condition, you’re able to resell it to another customer.
-With POD, you usually can’t because the order is custom made, which can make reselling impossible.
-(More info about POD returns here)
+- The ability to resell products from returns.
+When dropshipping, if a returned product is in good condition, you can resell it to another customer.
+With POD, you usually can't because the order is custom-made.

 Cons of dropshipping (or pros of print on demand)